 Contingency executive search is a strong option for hiring managers who need experienced leaders and who prefer interviewing several qualified candidates for a given position.
 We encourage both our clients and our candidates to communicate openly with their contingency recruiters to help ensure an efficient and seamless executive search process.

-How does retained executive search work?
+How does the retained executive search model work?

 In a word: exclusively.
 If efficiency is the defining characteristic of the contingency search methodology, then exclusivity defines retained executive search.

 In a retained executive search process, the search firm operates on an exclusive basis — they’re the only team conducting the search, and their goal is to procure and present the very best candidate for the company they’re working with.

 Retained executive search firms, like Vaco’s Focus Search Partners, often specialize in key markets like healthcare, technology, consumer/retail, and business services.